Skip to main content Skip to footer

 Download PDF - Return to Activity Following Neck Dissection

 This involves removal of lymph nodes from your neck.
-This is important even when there is no sign of cancer in the lymph nodes on your scan, because there is a risk of microscopic cancer in the lymph glands of the neck.
+This is important in more advanced skin cancers even when there is no sign of cancer in the lymph nodes on your scan, because there is a risk of microscopic cancer in the lymph glands of the neck.

 Download PDF - Parotidectomy

-This is the removal of your parotid glands (pair of major salivary glands located in front of each ear) and the surrounding tissue, because of direct invasion in to the gland or because of spread to lymph nodes lying within the salivary gland.
+This is the removal of one of your parotid glands (pair of major salivary glands located in front of each ear) and the surrounding tissue, because of direct invasion into the gland or because of spread to lymph nodes lying within the salivary gland.

 Download PDF - Parotidectomy